mrtazz/ramrod/README.md

 ### Agent Notification
 A URL for every agent can be configured.
 Ramrod will then do a HTTP POST to this URL for every agent.
-The post contains the following JSON data for authorization and project details.
-This can be used for custom agents.

-    { :project => projectname, :token => token, :callback => callbackurl }

-`project` contains the project to build (for agents which are capable of building multiple projects). `token` is the authorization token for the given project. `callback` contains the URL to call when the build is done.

 ## Agents